Deterministic generation of hybrid entangled states using quantum walks: Conclusion

-Since we do not consider any particular physical setup for the coin-lattice system, the reported fidelities are independent of any noise (or errors) that may arise because of a specific physical architecture.
-However, due to extensive experimental research in quantum walks, control over the coin-lattice system has significantly improved over the years~\cite{QW2022a,QW2023a,DiColandrea23}, which may allow an efficient implementation of our scheme without too much-added noise.
+We note that the reported fidelities are independent of any noise (or errors) that may arise because of a specific physical architecture.
+However, due to extensive experimental research in quantum walks, control over the coin-lattice system has significantly improved over the years~\cite{QW2022a,QW2023a,DiColandrea23}, which may allow an efficient implementation of our scheme without much additional noise.

 While our scheme works efficiently for higher values of $\alpha_0$, we note that it does not provide adequate results for smaller values of the same.
-As an example, our scheme fails to prepare a HE state with good enough fidelity when $\alpha_0 \approx 1$.
-In fact, it is not yet clear to us how to characterize the resultant lattice states, and if they can even be considered as coherent states.
-This behaviour is in stark contrast with earlier experimental schemes for which it was possible to generate HE states having extremely good fidelity with small values of the final coherent amplitude.
+As an example, our scheme fails to prepare a HE state with good enough fidelity when $\alpha_0\leq 3$.
+The major reason for this behaviour can be attributed to the fact that for very low values of $\alpha_0$, there are not enough lattice points (energy eigenstates) for the walker to hop to on the left of the initial starting position.
+This leads to failure in characterizing the resultant lattice states for very low values of $\alpha_0$.
+This is in stark contrast with earlier experimental schemes where it was possible to generate and characterize HE states having extremely good fidelity with small values of the final coherent amplitude.
 We point out that while the earlier approach of Ref.~\cite{JZK14} might be useful to generate HE states having a low coherent amplitude, our approach can be used to generate the same with a higher coherent amplitude.
 In this sense, both the approaches can complement each other.

-It is also worth pointing out that there exist several good physical systems on which our scheme can be realised.
-Most notably, Ref.~\cite{Schmitz2009} provides a promising candidate in the form of a trapped ion in phase space.
-However, in this case, it may not be possible to spatially separate the coin-lattice systems, which may be problematic in some situations.
-But, there also exist other situations where it may not be an issue.
-In this paper, we only provide a theoretical scheme to generate HE states, which can be implemented in general on any coin-lattice system.
-We leave the issue of identifying such an optimal physical architecture for future works.

-Quantum walks have been proven to be a useful quantum resource when it comes to performing various quantum information tasks.
-Our results further strengthen the potential use of quantum walks in quantum information processing tasks.
-With increasing applications of entanglement between DV and CV systems, our results open a new arena where such correlations can be generated efficiently.
+Moreover, there may also exist other efficient methods other than our algorithm to characterize the resultant lattice states.
+However, our method already provides more than $99\%$ fidelity.